-We ran linear mixed-models (LMMs) with the measurement as response, group size as a categorical predictor (single, multi) and video-file ID as random intercept for all parameters.
-Model fit was initially checked by performing residual diagnostics.
-Model coefficients were then estimated using a Bayesian approach with non-informative priors using the sim function of the ‘arm’ package (48), and the 95% highest posterior-density compatibility intervals (CoI) were used in reporting.
-The compatibility interval represents the lower and upper borders of the posterior distribution of the coefficient estimates.
-We would like to highlight that a compatibility interval is not equivalent to a confidence interval, even though the numerical values may be similar under certain cases (49).
-Unlike confidence intervals, the compatibility interval allows a true probabilistic interpretation, of a given probability that the underlying parameter value falls within a range for the given dataset.
+We ran linear mixed-models (LMMs) for each call parameter separately, with the call parameter as response variable, group context (single, multi) as categorical predictor and video-file ID as random intercept, using R (REF) and PACKAGE.
+We initially checked the model fit by performing residual diagnostics, and then estimated model coefficients with a Bayesian approach with non-informative priors (sim function, ‘arm’ package (48)) and report the 95% highest posterior-density compatibility interval (CoI), which represents the lower and upper borders of the posterior distribution of the coefficient estimates.
+Note that compatibility intervals are not equivalent to confidence intervals, even though the numerical values may be similar under certain cases (49).
+The CoI allows a true probabilistic interpretation of a given probability that the underlying parameter value falls within a range for the given dataset.

-3.2 Windowed call analysis
+2.5.2 Windowed call analysis